 - Out-of-date Documentation — There are minor annoyances in their documentation and setup (ie. no mention of support of SSL for their postback link but do support it).

-- No WordPress Plugin — ClickMeter does not offer a plugin to integrate with their service (though you can use my free plugin).
+- No WordPress Plugin — ClickMeter does not offer a plugin to integrate with their service.

 - No Method to Block Google — Because there's no method to block links from Google it's not recommended to directly place ClickMeter links in the wild.
 It is recommended to create a reflection page on your site which masked and block Google from indexing your affiliate links.

-- No Landing Pages — Unlike Voluum, ClickMeter lacks landing page functionality.
+- No Landing Pages — Unlike competing products like Voluum, ClickMeter lacks landing page functionality.
 Though IMHO I would rather dedicated other services that better implement that functionality.

 ClickMeter’s tracking can be a little confusing, but powerful once you get it setup.
 Watch my video below for a demonstration of how to set up a server-to-server postback link.
 As you can see it requires three steps to get conversion tracking.

 - Adding subid with server-to-server unique ID